sophiebatten123/SudokuGame/README.md

 - [Font Awesome](https://fontawesome.com/) - The instructions manual and the exit buttons were taken from Font Awesome.
 - [Am I Responsive?](http://ami.responsivedesign.is/#) - Was used to create the mockup image for the README file.
 - [Google Fonts](https://fonts.google.com/) - The fonts were imported from Google Fonts.
+- [GitHub](https://github.com/) - Coding platform used to create and deploy the website.
+- [JSHint](https://jshint.com/) - Used to check the JavaScript functionality of the code.
+- [W3C Markup Validation Service](https://validator.w3.org/) - Used to validate the HTML code.
+- [W3C Jigsaw CSS Validation Service](https://jigsaw.w3.org/css-validator/) - Used to validate the CSS code.

+#
 # Testing

 ## Manual Testing